kamilrybacki/Phaistos/docs/main-features.md

 quickly install Phaistos in the project and start using it to validate data against the defined schemas - which can be leveraged in distributed ETL pipelines (e.g. within Apache Spark workers), APIs, configurations, and more.

-#### Minor nitpicks 🤏
+#### Minor nitpicks 🤏 and quality-of-life boons

-Below is the section that lists little annoyances that Phaistos tries to solve:
+Below is the section that lists little annoyances that Phaistos tries to solve or things that may be considered as quality-of-life improvements.

 1. Normally, Pydantic will **not run** field validators for any attributes that were used in the previously failed model validator.
 So, this is slightly